 - Knead for 2-3 minutes before transferring to a greased bowl to let rise.
 The dough should be really sticky.
 Allow to rise in a warm and non-drafty area for 1 1/2 hours.

 - Whip until soft.
 Add powdered sugar until you reach the consistency and sweetness that you like.

 - Roll dough out into a 12x7 inch rectangle.
 Spread filling on with a rubber spatula or knife until you have a nice even coating covering the whole rectangle.
 Starting at the top of the rectangle, roll the dough toward you so now you have a long log.
 Using a sharp serrated knife, cut into 1 inch slices.

-- Place on a greased cookie sheet and bake at 400° F for 15 minutes or until the rolls are a nice golden brown color.
+- Place on a greased cookie sheet and let rest/rise for about 30 minutes while your oven comes to temperature.
+Bake at 400° F for 15 minutes or until the rolls are a nice golden brown color.
 Frost while still warm and serve immediately!

 No offense, Jimmy!
 Love me, please.